anastasia-s02/KnowYourOptions/README.md

 The original Black-Scholes model is based on a core assumption that the market consists of at least one risky asset (such as a stock) and one (essentially) risk-free asset, such as a money market fund, cash or a government bond.
 In addition, it assumes three properties of the two assets, and four of the market itself:

-1. Assumptions about the assets in the market are: 1.
-The rate of return on the risk-free asset is constant (thus effectively behaves as an interest rate); 2.
-The instantaneous log return of the risky asset’s price is assumed to behave as an infinitesimal random walk with constant drift and volatility, more precisely, according to geometric Brownian motion.
-3. The risky asset does not pay a dividend.
+<ins>Assumptions about the assets in the market are:</ins>
+* The rate of return on the risk-free asset is constant (thus effectively behaves as an interest rate).
+* The instantaneous log return of the risky asset’s price is assumed to behave as an infinitesimal random walk with constant drift and volatility, more precisely, according to geometric Brownian motion.
+* The risky asset does not pay a dividend.

-2. Assumptions about the market itself are: 1.
-There are no arbitrage (risk-free profit) opportunities; 2.
-It is possible to borrow and lend any amount of cash at the same rate as the interest rate of the risk-free asset; 3.
-It is possible to buy and sell any amount of the stock (including short selling); and 4.
-There are no transaction costs in the market (i.e. no commission for buying or selling securities or derivative instruments).
+<ins>Assumptions about the market itself are:</ins>
+* There are no arbitrage (risk-free profit) opportunities.
+* It is possible to borrow and lend any amount of cash at the same rate as the interest rate of the risk-free asset.
+* It is possible to buy and sell any amount of the stock (including short selling).
+* There are no transaction costs in the market (i.e. no commission for buying or selling securities or derivative instruments).